|

 Yes, yet another member of the delightful, fruit-rich Rosaceae family, pears come in about 30 species, of which only three are useful for edible fruit: Pyrus communis, the European Pear, cultivated mainly in Europe and North America; P. xbretschneideri, the Chinese white pear (bai li); and P. pyrifolia, the Nashi Pear, more commonly known as the Asian Pear or Apple Pear, the last two being grown mainly in eastern Asia.
 There are thousands of cultivars of these three species.
 Like apples, pears are "pomes", a term that refers to their seed pattern.

-Though not so well known as hard apple cider, there is a hard pear cider, commonly called "perry", which is commonest in the U.K. and some northern European nations.
+Though not so well known as hard apple cider, there is a hard pear drink, commonly called “perry” (not quite the same as pear cider), which is commonest in the U.K. and some northern European nations.
 There is even a distilled form of perry analogous to applejack.
-And certain pear cultivars are known as "perry types" (and are not usually good for plain eating).
+And certain pear cultivars are known as “perry types” (and are not usually good for plain eating).

 If you find this site interesting or useful, please link to it on your site by cutting and pasting this HTML: